 Apartment Hunting on Chol Hamoed

 The major question is whether one is permitted to “do business” during the holiday.
-In Tractate Pesachim 118a, Rav Sheshes says in very strong words, “One who disgraces chol hamoed is regarded as if he worships idols.”
-One major reason for forbidding business activity during chol hamoed is because it will distract one from the joy of Yom Tov, which includes eating, drinking, doing enjoyable activities and learning Torah.
+In Tractate Pesachim 118a, Rav Sheshes says in very strong words, “One who disgraces Chol Hamoed is regarded as if he worships idols.”
+One major reason for forbidding business activity during Chol Hamoed is because it will distract one from the joy of Yom Tov, which includes eating, drinking, doing enjoyable activities and learning Torah.

 However, some business-related activities are permitted in certain situations.
 A few examples include purchasing food that is needed for the holiday, and working to prevent financial loss.
 If, for example, your company will suffer tremendous loss if you would not work, then you would be permitted to work on Chol Hamoed.
-Similarly, if a store is having an extraordinary sale, one would be permitted to buy the item on Chol Hamoed, since delaying your purchase until after Pesach would cause you a financial loss.
+Similarly, if a store is having an extraordinary sale, one would be permitted to buy the item on Chol Hamoed, because delaying your purchase until after Pesach would cause you a financial loss.

 Gedaliah Borvick is the founder of My Israel Home, a real estate agency focused on helping people from abroad buy and sell homes in Israel.
 To sign up for his monthly market updates, contact him at firstname.lastname@example.org.